radzionc/increaser/prompts/context.md

 ## Vision

-The Vision users to define what their perfect life looks like.
+The Vision tool allows users to define what their perfect life looks like.
 It consists of a list of "vision attributes," each serving as a description of a perfect life.

 The vision page in the app has three Subpages: "Vision", "Board", and "Explore".